iSorp/microREST/README.md

 The service provides functions to read sensor data and write configurations.

 ### Supported Emvoirments
-The code was testet on a Rasperry PI 3, i2c interface, bmp280 sensor board
+The code was testet on a Raspberry PI 3, i2c interface, bmp280 sensor board

 ### Supported Authentication
 - Basic